G*Power examples evaluated with Spower

 ##

-G*power estimates \(n\) to be 1929 using the same Fisher z-transformation approximation.
+G*power estimates this \(n\) to be 1929 using the Fisher \(z\)-transformation approximation, which is what is used by the Spower definition as well.

 Test against constant \(\rho_0=0\)

-Unlike the previous section, this is the more canonical version of the hypotheses involving correlation coefficients.
-Power associated with \(\rho = .3\) with 100 pairs of observations, tested against \(\rho_0=0\).
+The more canonical version hypotheses involving correlation coefficients appear when \(rho_0=0\), as these do not require the Fisher approximation.
+For instance, the power associated with \(\rho = .3\) with 100 pairs of observations, tested against \(\rho_0=0\), results in the following.

 p_r(n = 100, r = .3) |> Spower()